SpenceKonde/DxCore/README.md

 ### As of 1.3.3, SerialEvent is removed
 SerialEvent was an ill-conceived mess.
 I knew that when I added support for it, but I didn't know that the mess had already been deprecated; when I heard that it was, I wasted no time in fully removing it.

-# Instruction Set (AVRe/AVRe+ vs AVRxt)
+## Instruction Set (AVRe/AVRe+ vs AVRxt)
 The classic AVR devices all use the venerable `AVRe` (ATtiny) or `AVRe+` (ATmega) instruction set (`AVRe+` differs from `AVRe` in that it has hardware multiplication and supports devices with more than 64k of flash).
 Modern AVR devices (with the exception of ones with minuscule flash and memory, such as the ATtiny10, which use reduced core `AVRrc`), these parts use the latest iteration of the AVR instruction set: `AVRxt`.
 This adds no new instructions (unlike `AVRxm`, the version used by the XMega devices, which adds 4 combined read-write instructions, LAC, LAS, LAT, and SWP, load a value and either clear, set, or toggle a set of bits in that location or replace it with a new value, and worked only on RAM), but a small number of instructions have improved execution time, and one has slower execution time.
 This distinction is unimportant for 99.9% of users - but if you happen to be working with hand-tuned assembly (or are using a library that does so, and are wondering why the timing is messed up), the changes are:
-* PUSH is 1 cycle vs 2 on classic AVR (POP is still 2)
+* PUSH is 1 cycle vs 2 on classic AVR (POP is still 2) (this is the biggest change in terms of overall speed - It is not unusual for 25% or more of a program to be push and pop instructions!)
-* CBI and SBI are 1 cycle vs 2 on classic AVR (Sweeet!)
+* CBI and SBI are 1 cycle vs 2 on classic AVR (Sweeet! very noticable when we use it, even though it's a relatively rare instruction.)
 * LDS is 3 cycles vs 2 on classic AVR :disappointed: LD and LDD are still two cycle instructions.
 * RCALL and ICALL are 2 cycles vs 3 on classic AVR
 * CALL is 3 cycles instead of 4 on classic AVR
 * Best one for last: ST and STD is 1 cycle vs 2 on classic AVR!
+(STS is still 2).
+This includes std as well, which makes this nearly as large as the improvement to push.

-(STS is still 2) The improvement to PUSH can make interrupts respond significantly faster (since they have to push the contents of registers onto the stack at the beginning of the ISR to make room for any that the ISR might need.), though the corresponding POP's at the end aren't any faster, and if your interrupt needs so many registers that it has to push half of the register file onto the stack, it's still gonna be slow (ex: Servo).
+PUSH and POP are basically like ST X+ and LD -X with a 4th pointer register pair, except the stack pointer isn't made up of working registers and there aren't any other options other than postincrement and predecrement - so these changes are largely the same, only the instructions are called something else (the opcodes even look almost the same.
+The improvement to PUSH can make interrupts respond significantly faster (since they have to push the contents of registers onto the stack at the beginning of the ISR to make room for any that the ISR might need.), though the corresponding POP's at the end aren't any faster, and if your interrupt needs so many registers that it has to push half of the register file onto the stack, it's still gonna be slow (ex: Servo).
 You may notice that there is a pattern here: writing and PUSHing lost a clock cycle.
 It is likely that the improvements to the push-ing mechanism are responsible for the improvements to the call instructions (which push the PC value onto the stack so ret knows where execution should resume from.)
 The change with ST impacted tinyNeoPixel.
 Prior to my realizing this, the library worked on SK6812 LEDs (which happened to be what I tested with) at 16/20 MHz, but not real WS2812's.
 However, once I discovered this, I was able to leverage it to use a single tinyNeoPixel library instead of a different one for each port like was needed with ATTinyCore (for 8 MHz, they need to use the single cycle OUT on classic AVRs to meet timing requirements, the two cycle ST was just too slow; hence the port had to be known at compile time, or there must be one copy of the routine for each port, an extravagance that the ATtiny parts cannot afford.
 But with single cycle ST, that issue vanished)

 ## License
 DxCore itself is released under the [LGPL 2.1](LICENSE.md).
 It may be used, modified, and distributed, and it may be used as part of an application which, itself, is not open source (though any modifications to these libraries must be released under the LGPL as well).
 Unlike LGPLv3, if this is used in a commercial product, you are not required to provide means for user to update it.

 The DxCore hardware package (and by extension this repository) contains DxCore as well as libraries, bootloaders, and tools.
 These are released under the same license, *unless specified otherwise*.
 For example, tinyNeoPixel and tinyNeoPixel_Static, being based on Adafruit's library, are released under GPLv3, as described in the LICENSE.md in those subfolders and within the body of the library files themselves.

-The pyupdi-style serial uploader in megaavr/tools is built on pymcuprog from Microchip, which ~is not open source~ *has now been released under the open source MIT license!*
+The pyupdi-style serial uploader in megaavr/tools is a substantially renovated version of pymcuprog from Microchip, which ~is not open source~ *has now been released under the open source MIT license!*.

 Any third party tools or libraries installed on behalf of DxCore when installed via board manager (including but not limited to, for example, avr-gcc and avrdude) are covered by different licenses as described in their respective license files.